mattneary/Lampas/README.md

 Lampas
 ======
 Lampas is my first Lisp; currently its unique features include lambda shorthand, vector notation, and Lisp-style macros.
-Macros allow for arbitrary features to be made as functions of S-Expressions which return a new S-Expression to be evaluated.
+Macros allow for codes to be specified that will manipulate any S-Expressions which they begin.
+That is, if `a` were a macro, any S-Expression led with `a` would be passed to the macro definition prior to evaluation; an example is below.

 ```scheme
 [1 2 3]